STRIDES/NIHCloudLabAWS/docs/Jupyter_notebook.md

-# Guide to spinning up a Sagemake Notebook instance and importing an example notebook
+# Guide to spinning up a Sagemaker Notebook instance and importing an example notebook

 ## Spin up the instance